lupyuen/lupyuen.github.io/src/arm.md

 We might not get all PinePhone features to work.
 But at least we'll understand every single feature that we built!

 Tiny OSes are also easier to tweak.
-Think of the super-tweakable __PineTime Smartwatch__, which also runs on an RTOS.
+Think of the super-tweakable [__PineTime Smartwatch__](https://wiki.pine64.org/index.php/PineTime), which also runs on an RTOS.
 (FreeRTOS)

-(Maybe someday PineTime, PinePhone and Pinebook Pro will run NuttX for __Educational Purposes__!)
+(Maybe someday PineTime, PinePhone and Pinebook Pro will run NuttX for Educational Purposes!)

 ![PinePhone on Linux with a Zig GTK App](https://lupyuen.github.io/images/pinephone-title.jpg)